Below you’ll find a list of the main financial commentators that write for Money Morning Australia.

 The Money Morning Team

 Harje Ronngard is the lead Editor at Money Morning.
-He’s also the Editor of Wealth Eruption and co-Editor of the Third Wave Portfolio.
+He’s also the Editor of Wealth Eruption and Gold & Commodities Stock Trader, and co-Editor of the Third Wave Portfolio.

 The aim of both Wealth Eruption and the Third Wave Portfolio is to find misunderstood opportunities.
 These are the type of investments that multiply small amounts of money five- to 10-times in size.